eliranwong/wsl2/README.md

 <b>Comment:</b>

 "gnome-terminal" is easier to be configured.
 Copy & Paste in "gnome-terminal" can be done through right-click context menu or keyboard shortcuts.
+We like "Tab" features of "gnome-terminal" too.

 # Tricks for Launching GUI Apps